spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 you find the IFO file ind the dvd foler

-direct above the biggest files and copy that file to your home folder
+direct above the biggest files and copy that file to your home folder blablabla.IFO

 -ifo_palette example.IFO